Singapore, China to set up international mediator panel for Belt and Road projects

 The panel will comprise skilled and experienced dispute resolution professionals from China, Singapore and other countries involved in the BRI.

-The BRI refers to China’s plan to boost trade by connecting more than 60 countries across Asia, Africa, the Middle East and Europe, through a series of infrastructure projects, such as railways and ports.
+The BRI refers to China’s plan to boost trade by connecting Asia, Africa, the Middle East and Europe, through a series of infrastructure projects, such as railways and ports.

 READ: Commentary: Caution rising in China beneath the the Belt and Road Initiative's shiny facade